Carlos Pace: Death and honours

-Pace was killed in a private light aircraft accident near São Paulo, Brazil on 18 March 1977, 13 days after fellow F1 driver Tom Pryce and marshal Jansen Van Vuuren lost their lives during the 1977 South African Grand Prix.
+Pace was killed in a private light aircraft accident near São Paulo, Brazil on 18 March 1977, 13 days after fellow F1 driver Tom Pryce and marshal Frederik Jansen van Vuuren lost their lives during the 1977 South African Grand Prix.
 The Interlagos track, the scene of his only F1 win in 1975, was renamed Autódromo José Carlos Pace in his honour.
-Pace is buried in Cemitério do Araçá, São Paulo.
+He was buried in the Araçá cemetery in São Paulo.